university-of-york/research-it-documentation/docs/source/beginners_guide/linux_shell.rst

 In this example we put two jobs into the background.
 The ``fg`` command moves the last job placed in the background into the foreground. ``Ctrl-z`` *stops* (pauses, not kills) the job and returns to the command line.
 The ``bg`` command places the paused job in the background. ``fg`` can bring specific jobs to the foreground by specifying the job number.

-Environment Variables and Shell Scripts
+Environment variables and shell scripts
 ---------------------------------------

-Environment Variables
+Environment variables
 ^^^^^^^^^^^^^^^^^^^^^

 In the Linux shell a variable is a named object that contains data and which can be used by programs and commands.
 Environment variables provides a simple way to share configuration settings between multiple applications and processes in Linux.
 For example the value of an environmental variable can be the default editor that should be used, which can then be used by command to invoke the correct editor when necessary.

-Predefined Environment Variables
+Predefined environment variables
 """"""""""""""""""""""""""""""""
 ==========  =========================================================================
 Variable    Value